BP2022-AP1/bp2022-ap1/README.md

 ### `poe test-deps`

-Run `poe test-deps` to run the needed container for tests.
+Run `poe test-deps` to run the containers required for testing.
 These are the test database, a celery-worker, and a redis database.

 ### `poe test-lf`